microsoft/optimization-insights/opt-insights-overview.md

 - Can be introduced by anyone, even experts.
 - Propagate easily by code reuse.

-To detect performance bugs and provide insights in your application, Optimization Insights relies on an AI-model.
+To detect performance bugs and provide insights in your application, Optimization Insights relies on an AI model.
 This AI-based service identifies and removes CPU and memory bottlenecks by:

 - Analyzing the runtime behavior of your application.
 - Comparing the behavior analysis to performance engineering best practices.

-Optimization Insights bases its analysis and comparison on lessons learned from thousands of applications profiled internally at Microsoft.
+Optimization Insights service is built entirely using Azure.
+Behind the scenes, our system's smart-sampling agent grabs samples from the profiles captured on your app every *X* minutes.
+These samples are then sent to the AI model to extract the most relevant insights and recommendations.

 ## Pre-requisites